Visiting medical students from the U.S. and Canada

 To Apply:

-- Complete the VSAS application and upload all supplemental materials to VSAS.
+3. Complete the Visiting Student Learning Opportunities (VSLO) Program (www.aamc.org/vslo) application and upload all supplemental materials to VSLO.
 No action will be taken on your application until it is complete.

 Cancellations: You must withdraw at least 6 weeks before your starting date.
 Fees are non-refundable.
 All cancellations and changes must be made in writing to the Clerkship Administrator.